astropy/halotools/docs/source_notes/empirical_models/factories/hod_mock_factory_source_notes.rst

 ********************************************************************

-This section of the documentation provides detailed notes for how the `HodMockFactory` populates subhalo catalogs with synthetic galaxy populations.
+This section of the documentation provides detailed notes for how the `HodMockFactory` populates halo catalogs with synthetic galaxy populations.
 The `HodMockFactory` uses composite models built with the `HodModelFactory`, which is documented in the :ref:`hod_model_factory_source_notes`.